mendix/docs/content/refguide/published-rest-service.md

 The example location shows the URL on which the service can be reached.

+If you want to try out your service, start the app and browse to this URL.
+You will be redirected to the page that shows the [interactive documentation](published-rest-interactive-documentation) of the service.

 ### Allowed roles

 The allowed roles define which [module role](module-role) a user must have to be able to access the service.

 ### Public documentation

-The public documentation is used in the service's OpenApi (Swagger) documentation page.
+The public documentation is used in the service's [OpenAPI (Swagger) documentation page](open-api).
 You can use [GitHub Flavored Markdown](gfm-syntax) for rich text.

 ### Export swagger.json

-Click the _Export swagger.json_ button to save the service's OpenApi (Swagger) documentation page somewhere on your machine.
+Click the _Export swagger.json_ button to save the service's [OpenAPI (Swagger) documentation](open-api) somewhere on your machine.
+This is a machine-readable file in the [OpenAPI 2.0 file format](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
+Most API tools support this format.

+When the app is running, this file is available under `/rest-doc/servicename/swagger.json`.

 ## Resources